MARILYN PROPP CV

 Ragdale Foundation, Lake Forest, IL.
 Artist Residency.

-2006 Louisiana Tech University, Ruston, LA.
-Visiting Artist.
+2006 Visiting Artist, Louisiana Tech University, Ruston, LA.
+Exhibit, lectures, grad student critiques.

 2005 Jentel Artists Residency Program, Banner, Wyoming.
 Four-week Residency.